-Taking some time off from the regular routine life becomes essential to rejuvenate soul and body.
+Taking some time off from the routine life becomes essential to rejuvenate the soul and body.
 And nothing can be better than taking days off with your loved one.
-Escaping the mundane city life for vast white beaches or towering mountains or lush green forests can be the ideal way of spending some good time alone.
+Escaping the mundane city life for vast white beaches towering mountains or lush green forests can be the ideal way of spending some good time alone.
 That being said, Australia is a heaven for travellers and if you are in or around Sydney, there would be no dearth of romantic gateways for you and your partner.
-So, here, in this blog, we from Sydney Top Tours have brought to you the top 5 romantic gateways near Sydney that can be easily accessed.
+So, here, in this blog, we from Sydney Private Tours have brought to you the top 5 romantic gateways near Sydney that can be easily accessed.

 Sydney: Lovers’ Destination